967,760 million yen

 Global Sites

-As of March 2023, the Daiwabo Group has more than 5,000 employees across the entire organization, and Daiwabo Holdings continues to grow together with the Group companies in each business sector.
+As of the end of March 2024, the Daiwabo Group has more than 2,000 employees across the entire organization, and Daiwabo Holdings continues to grow together with the Group companies in each business sector.

-In the fiber business and industrial machinery business, we are cooperating with overseas bases in Asia and North America to strengthen our global strategy.
+In the industrial machinery business, we are cooperating with overseas bases in Asia and North America to strengthen our global strategy.

 We respond to the diverse needs of our customers using our network that makes the best use of our expertise and collective capabilities.